-The Victim Support Unit provides clients with The Department of Justice DVD/booklet ‘The Justice Journey’.
-In addition, staff conduct court preparation by explaining the different roles of court personal, explaining the process of Evidence in Chief and Cross Examination, and provide practical breathing and relaxation techniques that can be used while in the witness box.
+People often report feeling overwhelmed and intimated about going to court and having to face an offender.
+The Victim Support Unit provides clients with The Department of Justice booklet “The Justice Journey’ and staff conduct court preparation by explaining the different roles of court personal and explaining the process of Evidence in Chief and Cross Examination.

 The Victim Support Unit staff are not allowed to read client’s police statements and do not coach clients on what to say when giving evidence.

 VOCAL provides services to the entire Hunter Region with a limited number of staff.
 Therefore we are dependent upon volunteers for the provision of many of our services, such as court support.
 If you are interested in training to become a court companion, please complete the below form.